stomaras/Complete-x86-Assembly-/README.md

   - In the reset-mask we use : and
   - In the reverse-mask we use : xor
   - a xor 1 = -a
+  - TEST instruction : it has the same work with the bit wise and but it will not change the value of the destination Test al,mask after this operation the al will not change the only change is in the Register Flags SF,ZF,PF.
+So we are going to check flags, in order to understand what happen during the Test.
+                       The sign flag, parity flag and zero flag